 Phone Calls & Phone Usage Policy

 All phone calls from jail are made through a jail approved pre-paid phone account or phone card .
-Calls made in jail are generally more costly than phone calls made at home.
+Calls made in jail are generally more expensive than phone calls made at home.
 Inmates are able to make phone calls, with restrictions on when you can make phone calls, how long you can talk, and how often you can make calls, but inmates must keep in mind that a long line can form at the phones, because everyone wants to use the phone, too.
 If you break the rules, your ability to use the phone could be reduced or eliminated completely, as part of the punishment.

 The Broadwater County Detention Center phone number is: 406-266-3441